nckhemanth/ats-recruiting-portal-main/README.md

 ## Stack

+See the [architecture package](architecture/README.md) for the system picture, component boundaries, data ownership, and candidate-application sequence.

 - Java 21 and Spring Boot 3
 - Spring Security with signed JWT sessions and role-based access control
 - Spring Data JPA/Hibernate, PostgreSQL, Flyway, and pageable specification queries